Skip to main content

 Quick Answer

 California liability insurance covers damage and injuries you cause to OTHERS in an at-fault accident (state minimum 30/60/15).
 Full coverage adds collision and comprehensive — damage to YOUR vehicle.
-Liability-only typically costs $45-$85/month; full coverage typically costs $130-$190/month.
+Full coverage costs meaningfully more; how much more depends on the car's value and your deductible.
 The rule of thumb: if your annual full-coverage premium exceeds 10% of your vehicle's current market value, the math favors liability-only.
 Lenders require full coverage on financed vehicles.

 The Two Coverage Types California Drivers Choose Between